 Read their inspirational story HERE

 Today, Mary is Managing Director of Kiroyera Tours and is an award winning business women, environmentalist and tourism consultant at Kiroyera Consulting.
-Ediltruda remains an active Director and has been instrumental in developing their Bukoba site and its impressive new Big Bar building on the shores of Lake Victoria (opened 2015).
+Ediltruda remains an active Director and has been instrumental in developing the Bukoba site on the shores of Lake Victoria.